Provision of advice on, and support for, proceedings of the Senate and its committees.

 By the end of the reporting period, the committee had begun a review of the routine of business in the Senate which has followed its current broad shape since 1994.

 Committee of Privileges

-The Deputy Clerk served as secretary to the Committee of Privileges, which protects the integrity of Senate and committee proceedings by considering matters possibly amounting to contempt of the Senate.
+The Deputy Clerk served as secretary to the Committee of Privileges.
+The committee protects the integrity of Senate and committee proceedings by considering matters possibly amounting to contempt of the Senate.
 Those matters, which are a result of concerns raised by other committees or individual senators, are referred to the committee by the Senate.
-The committee also administers the right–of–reply mechanism for people seeking to respond to adverse comment made about them in the Senate.
+The Committee of Privileges also administers the right-of-reply mechanism for people seeking to respond to adverse comment made about them in the Senate.

 Committee of Senators' Interests